 Mongolians have a rich tradition of games and toys.
+There are many different types of Mongolian traditional games.
 According to historical records, the ancestors of the Mongols, the Hünnü people, played games like “Blown rumen shooting” or “Rabbit Hunting” (in which riders carry a blown rumen fastened with a string while others shoot at it from a distance measured as 52-bows while riding at full swing.
 The one who first hits the target wins) and “Wheel of Chambal”.

 Mongolian traditional folk games are an outstanding intangible heritage that originated from hundreds of years of nomadic experience, which has been maintained and re-created from generation to generation.
 The Mongolian folk ankle-bone, chess, and finger games are structured to educate and raise children with their deep meaning for developing the mind.
 They require no special equipment, are easily accessible, and are well-adjusted to the nomadic ways of life, as well as being accessible to people of all ages even in modern time.